mjaysonnn/SpotVerse/running_scripts/README.md

      regions_to_use = us-east-1, us-west-2
      ```
    - **Recommendations**:
-     - Use `us-east-1` as the default region, especially for S3 buckets, DynamoDB, CloudWatch, and EventBridge, as they are typically initialized in `us-east-1`.
+     - Use `us-east-1` as the default region, especially for S3 buckets, DynamoDB, CloudWatch, and EventBridge, as these services are often initialized in `us-east-1`.
-     - When you specify multiple regions, the resources will be created in all the regions specified.
+     - When specifying multiple regions, resources will be created in all the listed regions.

 2. **Key Pair Configuration**:
    - Specify the key pair name in the `conf.ini` file.